 Besides recruiters and career coaches and career counselors, there are plenty of useful online resources.
 Here are a few to help you get started: Career Coaching 101, What You Should Know About Career Coaching, and this one on How Women Changed Their Careers in Their 30s.

-Interested in how to navigate career-related issues while also juggling parenthood, register for the Mom Conference in Ottawa on March 5th.
+At the time of writing this article, people who were interested in how to navigate career-related issues while also juggling parenthood, registered for the Mom Conference in Ottawa on March 5th, 2016.